top of page

 3. On the night of 10 August (the feast day of Saint Lawrence) Italians look up at the sky hoping to see a shooting-star as this is considered to be lucky.
 The way to say 'shooting star' in Italian is 'stella cadente' which literally means 'falling star.'

-Saint Lawrence - San Lorenzo - is the patron saint of Rome and the shooting-stars represent the sparks of fire at the scene of his martyrdom which took place in Rome on 10 August in the year 258 AD.
+Saint Lawrence - San Lorenzo - is the patron saint of Rome and the shooting-stars represent sparks of fire and tears when he died in Rome on 10 August in the year 258 AD.

 4. You should not receive anything 'sharp' as a gift.
 This includes objects such as a comb, a brooch, a needle, a hair pin, etc. In order to avoid the bad luck, you must give a coin (una moneta) to the person who has given you the item.
 That way, you are buying the item rather than receiving it as a gift.